Chart Color Schemes

 Lilydale has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 21 projects that could affect this region.
-Notable ones are Lilydale Structure Plan Implementation, Chapel Street Lilydale Drainage Improvements, Kinley Estate (Former Lilydale Quarry), and Summerset Chirnside Park Retirement Village.
+AreaSearch identified 21 projects likely affecting the region.
+Notable initiatives include Lilydale Structure Plan Implementation, Chapel Street Lilydale Drainage Improvements, Kinley Estate (Former Lilydale Quarry), and Summerset Chirnside Park Retirement Village.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.